-https://www.lakemichigancollege.edu/policies/assessment-placement placement assessments, and/or Multiple Measures Assessments (MMA).
+The purpose of placement testing at Lake Michigan College (LMC) is to ensure that students are placed in courses that will support their success.
+English (E), mathematics (M), and reading (R) represent basic prerequisite skills that are required for most college-level courses.
+Students are assessed in these three areas using standardized test (e.g., SAT, ACT), Accuplacer or similar placement assessments, and/or Multiple Measures Assessments (MMA).
 Multiple measures assessments potentially include high school GPA, course history and grades, and/or LMC-designed assessments.
 Decisions regarding what measures are appropriate, as well as minimum proficiency scores for each measure and how long each test's scores can be used, are made by English, Mathematics, and Reading faculty in collaboration with the Director of Advising, the English as a Second Language (ESL) Program Specialist, and the Director of the Testing Center.